bain-cs110/bain-cs110.github.io/pages/_assignments/exercises/hw_2.md

 Note that while the image you see above will be produced with those function calls, your functions **must be able to produce their output at any input**.
 That is, for example, your `bullseye` function has to actually use the inputs given to it.
 We will test your functions with other inputs to make sure that those inputs are actually used in the function body.
 One example test might be to move the bullseyes to a different y-coordinate and see if that is reflected in your final output!

 <mark>Make sure to double check ALL function names, parameter names, and default values.</mark> Typos or not following the instructions will result in lost points.

-> **Note**: You will not receive feedback from the autograder on your assignment until AFTER the final due date (which is the "available until date on Canvas").

 {% include submission_details.md %}